History & Evolution

 Using expansion joints to take up the shrinkage of the concrete

-Expansion joints permit the free horizontal movement of the floor.
-The shrinkage as a result of the drying process of the concrete is taken up.
-The crack formation will be avoided and saw cuts are unnecessary.
-Once the dilatation process is stabilised the joint only will expand or retract slightly by extreme fluctuating temperatures.
+Once the dilatation process is stabilised, the joint will only expand or retract slightly by extreme fluctuating temperatures.
 However, this phenomenon will only occur in outside floors.
 So, the existing opening gap of the expansion is the result of the shrinkage process and the size of the gap depends on the dimensions of the concrete floor slab.
 The bigger the joint free slabs, the bigger the opening gap of the expansion joint.
 The crimping of a floor slab is strongly dependent on a number of thermal variables like climatic circumstances, type of reinforcement as well as the quality and wetness of the concrete.
 The average shrinkage varies between 0,3 to 0,5 mm/meter.
 Joint free floor slabs of 30x30 metres will create a gap opening from 0,9 up to 1,5 cm.
-So the shrinkage problem of the concrete is controlled by the expansion joint but another potential problem (in case off forklift traffic) that should not be underestimated is created.
+So the shrinkage problem of the concrete is controlled by the expansion joint.
+However another potential problem regarding forklift traffic, that should not be underestimated, is created.
 That problem is the joint opening. (see infra/below).

 An expansion joint realises load transfer and prevents vertical movement of the floor slab.
 The construction of the expansion joint ensures the concrete floor slab panels are connected and entwined with each other thus preventing any vertical movement of the floor.
-In addition, the expansion joints realise load transfer from one slab to another that extends the life span of the floor.
+In addition, the expansion joints realise load transfer from one slab to another and that extends the life span of the floor.
 The more solid and continuous the connection of the expansion joint, the more efficient and effective the load transfer.
 Because of this, continuous joints have much better performance than discontinuous joints.

 2007